• Skip to main content

 World Expo and Woody Woodpecker’s KidZone

 World Expo only really includes one ride, but Woody Woodpecker’s KidZone is where younger visitors will spend most of their time.
-It’s tucked away to the right before you get to Springfield, so it is sometimes overlooked but contains a few classic rides and experiences for all ages.
+It’s tucked away to the right before you get to Springfield, so it is sometimes overlooked, but it contains a few classic rides and experiences for all ages.

 Rides